-Level of Accuracy: One of the first point to consider in a pressure gauge is the level of accuracy.
+One of the first points to consider in a pressure gauge is the level of accuracy.
 The accuracy range varies from ±.25, ±.5, ±1, ±1.5, ±2 to ±2.5 percent.
-Most of the gauges come with different scale options for many single and dual scale ranges.
+Most of the gauges come with different scale options for many single and dual-scale ranges.
 The level of accuracy can vary from newly designed systems to replacing components for the old ones.
 Usually, the more significant the application, the higher the accuracy required.

-Dial size: Engineering requirements suggest gauges with a larger dial size are the ones to look for as it can display the small and readable pressure readings, thus providing a higher accuracy.
-Moreover, the user or operator’s convenience to read the scale with a larger dial is important as it allows to see the reading from a distance when the physical situations of the system or application demands.
+Engineering requirements suggest gauges with a larger dial size are the ones to look for as they can display the small and readable pressure readings, thus providing higher accuracy.
+Moreover, the user or operator’s convenience to read the scale with a larger dial is important as it allows to see the reading from a distance when the physical situations of the system or application demand.

 - Piston and Sintered-Type Snubbers: It is useful for increasing gauge readability as it smoothens the pressure pulsation, surges, and spikes.

 - Swivel Adapters: They are very handy for adjusting the line of sight to get a better reading position.